ErikUckert/cpp-freecodecamp-playground/README.md

 ## Content
 ### 1 Object Oriented Programming (OOP) in C++ Course
     A short refresher on OOP Concepts in C++ and programming languages in generall, developed by Saldina Nurak [CodeBeauty](https://www.youtube.com/c/CodeBeauty/videos).
+    Most of the commits refer to a new section or function in the tutorials.